 A significant number of complaints have been made about widespread wrongdoing and systemic racial discrimination against African American employees by two senior federal public officials at the U.S. Department of Labor.
-Blacks and African Americans who work at Labor are being treated like slaves on a plantation by the Democrats who rule this federal agency.
+Blacks and African Americans who work at Labor are being treated like slaves on a plantation by the racists who rule this federal agency.

 According to witness documents including affidavits obtained by this reporter, Lisa Lahrman and Aung Htein have been accused of discriminatorily denying promotions and other opportunities for African-American employees under their direct supervision.
 Lahrman and Htein could face charges and civil lawsuits for racial discrimination, retaliating against Whistleblowers, engaging in prohibited personnel practices, and for fraudulently using federal legal resources that are funded by taxpayers for their own personal use.
 Sources say that Lahrman, an attorney who oversees human resources at the agency, has even hired her own son in violation of the law and Htein, who is the Director of Information Technology, is being investigated for contracting fraud.